tychonievich/quizzes/README.md

 You'll need to give apache write-access to the `log/` and `cache/` subdirectories.
 This can be done by, e.g. `chmod 777 log/ cache/` or `chown www-data log/ cache/`, etc.

+### Dependencies

+You'll need a copy of KaTeX and of Michelf's Markdown.

+#### Automatic

+Run `bash .htgetDeps.sh` -- this should download all needed dependencies for you.

-### KaTeX
+#### Manual KaTeX

-You'll need to install [KaTeX](...) if you want math rendering; you'll also need servable copies of the katex css and fonts files.
+You'll need to install [KaTeX](https://github.com/KaTeX/KaTeX) if you want math rendering; you'll also need servable copies of the katex css and fonts files.

+Two modes of KaTeX handling are supported;
+client-side (the default) and server-side.

+##### Server-side installation

+Set `"server-side KaTeX":true` in `course.json` and run

 1. `npm install --global katex`
 2. `mkdir katex`